JsyEric/network/Assignment2/README.md

 ---
 ## Reference Binary
-To help you debug your topologies and understand the required behavior we provide a reference binary and you can find it at ```assignments-spring24/Assignment2/src/sr_solution``` in your directory.
+To help you debug your topologies and understand the required behavior we provide a reference binary and you can find it at ```assignments-spring24/Assignment2/src/sr_solution``` (and `sr_solution_macm` for ARM Macs) in your directory.
 Instructions for how to use it are in the [Running the Emulation](#running-the-emulation) section above.

 ---
 ## Requirements Summary
+Please checkout the tutorial slides for a complete checklist of what we test for this assignment.
+In summary:
 - The router must successfully route packets between the Internet and the application servers.
 - The router must correctly handle ARP requests and replies.
 - The router must respond correctly to ICMP echo requests (ping commands).